jjoselon/Software/Draw.io/DevOpsEnginner/README.md

-# Those are DevOps architecture diagrams
+# These are DevOps architecture diagrams